markedwinharvey/proto/readme.md

 The app is launched with the command `python start.py`, which starts the python server and loads the html page in the default browser.

+The 'path' on line 16 of `proto_gen.py` will need to be modified to the directory in which the folder is placed.